Orthopedics: Most Popular Articles

 A meniscus tear is an injury that can cause pain in the knee joint.
 Often referred to as torn cartilage, treatment may require surgery.

 Cortisone injections are often used to treat orthopedic problems.
-By decreasing inflammation, a cortisone injection can be a powerful treatment for many conditions.
 Many people are concerned about cortisone injections and wonder about the side effects of this treatment.

 A heel spur is a hook of bone that forms on the bone at the back of the foot.
 Heel spurs cause pain on the bottom of the foot.